raspberrypi/documentation/raspbian/applications/camera.md

 ```
 --intra,	-g		Specify the intra refresh period (key frame rate/GoP)
 ```
 Sets the intra refresh period (GoP) rate for the recorded video.
 H264 video uses a complete frame (I-frame) every intra refresh period, from which subsequent frames are based.
 This option specifies the number of frames between each I-frame.
-Larger numbers here will reduce the size of the resulting video, and smaller numbers make the stream less error-prone.
+Larger numbers here will reduce the size of the resulting video, and smaller numbers make the stream less prone to error.

 ```
 --qp,	-qp		Set quantisation parameter